Humanish3411/lyrics/README.md

 lyrics.java: main application, does not censor output; old code, returns only a link.
 Refer to the old part of the README to run this.

 lyrics_big.java: most updated entry, returns the lyrics in both scenarios now!
 Use the batch file and https://repo1.maven.org/maven2/org/json/json/20250107/json-20250107.jar to run them easily.
 All files need to be in the same directory, and this works only on Windows.
 Refer to an older build for the old functionality.

+Run the batch file with everything in the same directory and it should work just fine, I hope.

 .